lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

     Let us check the evolution of the temperature from the *temperature.dat* file.
-    Apart from an initial spike (may be due to an initial bad configuration, probably harmless here), the temperature follows well the desired annealing procedure.
+    Apart from an initial spike (which may be due to an initial bad configuration, probably harmless here),
+    the temperature follows well the desired annealing procedure.

 .. figure:: ../figures/level3/water-adsorption-in-silica/temperature_evolution-dark.png